 - Payers are required to make a patient’s claims and encounter data available to patients in a user interface.

 - They are also required to make a patient’s clinical data available.
-This includes, but it is not limited to, conditions, medications, allergies, and labs.
+This includes, but is not limited to, conditions, medications, allergies, and labs.

 - Under this rule, MA organizations, Medicaid FFS programs, CHIP FFS programs, Medicaid managed care plans, and CHIP managed care entities are required to make provider directory information available via the Provider Directory API.
 This API must be accessible via a public-facing digital endpoint on the payer’s website.